Communications + Arts

 Careers in the Arts

-When you imagine careers in the arts, you might think of an image of an artist painting alone in a room, selling paintings to whoever will buy them.
-While this is one way to pursue art professionally, the modern workforce presents a range of creative careers rooted in an appreciation of our unique sense of identity, originality, and expression, and the creation of space, products, and experiences.
+The modern workforce presents a range of creative careers rooted in an appreciation of our unique sense of identity, originality, and expression, and the creation of space, products, and experiences.

-Examples of careers in the arts that UCSB students pursue include: entertainment management, digital/social media strategy, film and media production, web/graphic design, advertising, performing arts, museums, and more.
+Examples of careers in the arts that UCSB students pursue include: entertainment management, digital/social media strategy, film and media production, web/graphic design, advertising, performing artsmuseums, and more.
 Careers in the arts include not just the work that goes into the “creation” of original work, but also the work that ensures its success, such as marketing, business administration, and legal support.

 Due to the high level of creativity needed when directly working in the arts, these careers often involve skills in creative problem-solving, concept generation, and project management.